m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 So I have database-session-in-view, but in a principled, refactor-safe way.
 And I can tell whether I need to spin up an in-memory database for one of my unit tests by simply reading it off from the type.
+Similarly, I can write a spray `Marshaller` for a treelog-logged value that performs content negotiation to decide whether to render the log and this will integrate perfectly with the rest of spray's system e.g. `complete`.

+I don't have to know anything about the internals of Treelog, Doobie or Spray.
+Everything is just an ordinary value, and I can tie them together using ordinary Scala.

 ## Pair-programming and code reviews